PHYS486-S22/PHYS486-S22/ProjectOne/ProjectOne_ProjectileMotion.md

 All of the elements described above (the PDF of your write-up, your code, and your numerical table) should be committed to your Project One folder in your Public GitHub repository.

+Note: you will also deliver a few interim products between now and your final project submission (your project plan + psuedocode by April 17th, and working code for a key component of your project by April 24th), but those will be described in separate handouts that apply to all projects.

 **Additional Resources:**